History of Marsha Blackburn in Timeline

 In 2015, Marsha Blackburn led a panel that investigated the Planned Parenthood undercover video controversy.

-March 2016: Chaired Select Investigative Panel
+March 2016: Chaired Republican-Led Select Investigative Panel

 In March 2016, Marsha Blackburn chaired the Republican-led Select Investigative Panel, a committee convened to "explore the ethical implications of using fetal tissue in biomedical research".

-October 2016: FCC adopted online privacy rule
+October 2016: FCC adopted online privacy rule.

 November 2016: Joined Trump's Presidential Transition Team

-2016: Continued to Run Marketing Strategies
+2016: Running Marketing Strategies

 In March 2017, Marsha Blackburn introduced to the House a measure to dismantle an Obama-administration online privacy rule that the FCC adopted in October 2016.
+The measure passed the House in a party-line vote.

-October 2017: Announced Senate Candidacy
+October 2017: Announced Candidacy for Senate

-2017: Blackburn's legislation revised DEA standard
+2017: Legislation revising DEA legal standard

-2017: Blackburn supported Trump's travel ban
+2017: Blackburn supports Trump's travel ban.

 In 2017, Marsha Blackburn supported Trump's executive order imposing a temporary travel and immigration ban barring citizens of seven Muslim-majority countries from entering the U.S.

-2017: Senate Campaign Advertisement
+2017: Ran Controversial Advertisement

-In 2017, when Marsha Blackburn announced she was running for Senate, she ran a controversial advertisement saying that she "fought Planned Parenthood and we stopped the sale of baby body parts".
+In 2017, when Marsha Blackburn announced that she was running for Senate, she ran a controversial advertisement saying that she "fought Planned Parenthood and we stopped the sale of baby body parts".

-November 6, 2018: Elected to the U.S. Senate
+November 6, 2018: Elected to U.S. Senate

 2018: Elected to the Senate